IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ### MHW Conditions in the BCEEZ:

 *The 2024 MHW spatial coverage of the B.C.
 Exclusive Economic Zone (EEZ, red) is below, with 2023 coverage shown in grey.
-The stripes indicate percent area of the EEZ, Northern Shelf Bioregion (NSB) and Southern Shelf Bioregion (SSB) in MHW status for 2024.*

-Download the data from this figure [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/data/MHW_EEZ_values_2022-2023.csv).
+The stripes indicate percent area of the EEZ, Northern Shelf Bioregion (NSB) and Southern Shelf Bioregion (SSB) in MHW status for 2024.
+Download the data from this figure [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/data/MHW_EEZ_values_2023-2024.csv), and view similar plots for previous years [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/docs/MHW_Conditions.md).*

 <details>
 <summary>